fkarg/fkarg.github.io/staged/brain-work.md

 > There is no single answer to the question of what makes a good
 > work-life-balance.

-> Engaging your brain in what you want to happen is increadibly important.
+> Engaging your brain in what you want to happen is incredibly important.

 > Motivation is a strange phenomenon.
 We tend to recognize it most in ourselves
 > or others when it is lacking.